qawolf/qawolf/docs/docs/use_typescript.md

 1. Rename the script or test file extension from `.js` to `.ts`.

-For example, if your test file is called `.qawolf/tests/myFirstTest.test.js`, reanme it to `.qawolf/tests/myFirstTest.test.ts`.
+For example, if your test file is called `.qawolf/tests/myFirstTest.test.js`, rename it to `.qawolf/tests/myFirstTest.test.ts`.

-2. Change the `require("qawolf")` to an [`import` statement](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import).
-This line should be the first one in your generated code.
+2. Change `require("qawolf")` to an [`import` statement](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import):

 ```js
 // change this